Types of Field Sobriety Tests

 Yet because these non-standardized tests are not specifically approved, their legitimacy and accuracy can be questioned more aggressively.

-Our law firm serves clients in Oakland, San Francisco, Walnut Creek, and throughout the East Bay who have failed sobriety tests.
+We proudly help clients in Oakland, Berkeley, Richmond, Concord, and the surrounding areas who have failed sobriety tests.
 Call our team at the Law Office of Nabiel C. Ahmed today to set up a free review of your case at (510) 907-6600.

 If you are already detained, we are available for phone consultations.
 You can also fill out a confidential contact form.